ImagicTheCat/FundamentalChemistry/README.md

 # FundamentalChemistry
-Minecraft forge mod of fundamental chemistry (molecular/nuclear manipulation)
+Minecraft forge mod of fundamental chemistry (molecular/nuclear manipulation).

+The mod doesn't seek realism, it's about taking inspiration from our modern times the same way we take inspiration from ancient era (like water/fire/wind/earth elements, etc).

 ## WIP